lambdaclass/lambda_ethereum_rust/README.md

 Finally, we have End-to-End tests with hive.
 Hive is a system which simply sends RPC commands to our node, and expects a certain response.
 You can read more about it [here](https://github.com/ethereum/hive/blob/master/docs/overview.md).
-Hive tests are categorized by "simulations', and can test instances can be filtered with a regex:
+Hive tests are categorized by "simulations', and test instances can be filtered with a regex:
 ```bash
 make run-hive-debug SIMULATION=<simulation> TEST_PATTERN=<test-regex>
 ```